Adeleke's medal hopes soar as she wins 400m heat

 Tipperary woman Sharlene Mawdsley will join Dubliner Adeleke in the semi-finals after securing one of the fastest non-automatic qualifiers berths by finishing fourth in her heat in a new personal best of 51.17 seconds - 0.17 inside her previous PB.

-But while the Irish 400m duo performed well, it was a less satisfactory morning for Dundalk heptathlete Kate O'Connor as her long jump struggles of previous major championships continued.
+But while the Irish 400m duo performed well, it was a less satisfactory morning for Dundalk heptathlete Kate O'Connor as she dropped from her overnight position to 11th after the long jump and javelin.

-O'Connor's best leap of 5.74m - 36 centimetres down on her lifetime best and 0.23m shy of her season's best set three weeks ago - dropped her from her overnight position of 11th to 15th spot and is now 81 points behind 10th-placed Dutch athlete Emma Oosterwegel.
+O'Connor's long jump struggles of previous major championships continue as her best leap of 5.74m was 36 centimetres down on her lifetime best and 0.23m shy of her season's best set three weeks ago.

+That dropped her from her overnight position of 11th to 15th spot and she only was able to move up two place following her specialist javelin event as she threw 46.07m before being unable to take her third and final effort.

+The assumption is O'Connor was feeling an injury, as she threw 50.83m at the Commonwealth Games last which propelled her to the silver medal behind Katarina Johnson-Thompson.

-The Newry-born athlete, who targeted a top-10 finish in Budapest, will hope that she can move up the field by performing well in her strongest event, the javelin which starts at 12:05 BST before the heptathlon concludes with the 800m at 17:00.
+The Newry-born athlete was targeting a top-10 finish in Budapest but that now looks beyond her with the concluding 800m at 17:00.

-Great Britain's 2019 champion Katarina Johnson-Thompson moved into the lead after producing a 6.54m long jump which put her 16 points ahead of US favourite Anna Hall, who has appeared to be inhibited by injury during the competition.
+Great Britain's 2019 champion Katarina Johnson-Thompson moved into the lead after producing a 6.54m long jump and impressive 46.14m which put her 26 points ahead Dutchwoman Anouk Vetter and 43 clear of US favourite Anna Hall, who has looked inhibited by injury during the competition, but it a 2:02 800m runner at her best.

-Hall's team-mate Taliayah Brooks, who was fourth overnight, made a tearful exit from the competition after fouling all three of her long jump attempts.
+Hall's team-mate Taliayah Brooks, who was fourth overnight, made a tearful exit after fouling all three of her long jump attempts.

 Ireland men's 400m hopeful Chris O'Donnell bowed out of his event having clocked 46.72 seconds - 1.46 seconds outside his personal best set last year - to finish seventh in his heat.